"Wasan" geometry

-or traditional Japanese mathematics
+or traditional Japanese mathematics,

 flourished under the Tokugawa

-shogunate around the Edo period
+shogunate around the Edo period.

-way through mathematical votive
+It uniquely expressed itself through mathematical votive

 pictures called San Gaku, written

-in formal Sino-Japanese language
+in the formal Sino-Japanese language

 and displayed in temples and